 If you use Windows Media Player or Media Center, it builds various databases and store the thumbnails of each album you play.
 This can take some few hundreds MB if you have a big collection of music.
 You can delete safely all the .wmdb files located in “C:\Users\_Your_username_\AppData\Local\Microsoft\Media Player” and also the files stored in “C:\Users\_Your_username_\AppData\Local\Microsoft\Media Player\Image cache”.

-Like many, you probably tried to control your computer using the integrated Speech Recognition and recorded hundreds of sample to train the recognition engine, then you eventually gave up and decided that you prefer to use the keyboard and mouse.
-But the samples and data are still there !
-You can delete the content of the following folders : “C:\Users\_Your_username_\AppData\Local\Microsoft\Speech\Files\MSASR” and “C:\Users\_Your_username_\AppData\Local\Microsoft\Speech\Files\TrainingAudio”.
-You should recover from tens to hundreds of MB depending how toroughly you trained the Speech Recognition engine.
+Like most people, you probably tried to control your computer using the integrated Speech Recognition and recorded hundreds of sample to train the recognition engine, then you eventually gave up and decided that you prefer to use the keyboard and mouse.
+But the samples and data are still there!
+You can delete the content of the following folders: “C:\Users\_Your_username_\AppData\Local\Microsoft\Speech\Files\MSASR” and “C:\Users\_Your_username_\AppData\Local\Microsoft\Speech\Files\TrainingAudio”.
+You should be able to recover from tens to hundreds of MB depending how thoroughly you trained the Speech Recognition engine.

 If you often browser some photos, their thumbnails are stored in various databases for further use.
 You can safely delete any .db file located inside “C:\Users\_Your_username_\AppData\Local\Microsoft\Windows\Explorer”.